Te Auraki (The Return)

 You can read the Minister for Veterans’ announcement here:

-- Three Service personnel from Fiji and American Samoa will be returned to New Zealand in early May 2018.
+- Three Service personnel from Fiji and American Samoa were returned to New Zealand on 7 May 2018.

 - Two Service personnel from the United Kingdom will be returned to New Zealand in mid-September 2018.

 - Two Service personnel from the Republic of Korea will be returned to New Zealand in mid-October 2018.

 Planning for the repatriations from Malaysia and Singapore is well underway.
 We are in contact with family representatives of all of the personnel that could be repatriated.
 We are communicating with families directly, and not through third parties or the media.
 A Defence Force Liaison Officer has been allocated to each family to support families, provide information on the project’s progress, and receive decisions on matters associated with the repatriation.

 We are committed to making sure that the repatriation is well managed and co-ordinated so the return of loved ones is conducted with respect and dignity.
 To that end we have established three principles that feature in the management of Te Auraki.

 1. The decision to repatriate should be made by the deceased person’s family and re-interments will be informed by family preferences.

 2. There should be equality in the manner in which those who are interred abroad are repatriated; that is, equality regardless of background, status, wealth, or cause of death.

 3. The repatriation processes should be in accordance with current NZDF policies.
 This principle ensures that remains are returned using the NZDF’s contemporary cultural and military protocols until they are handed over to families, particularly the application of NZDF tikanga associated with repatriating bodies from abroad.

 The remains of two airmen from Suva and one sailor from Pago Pago were handed over to their families at ceremony at RNZAF Base Ohakea on Monday 7 May 2018.